asenac/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 `Reduce` operator will be added.
 If the box has `LIMIT`/`OFFSET`/`ORDER BY` a `TopK` operator will then be added.

+### View inlining

+View inlining could be implemented as a normalization rule where only non-materialized views are inlined.

+We could also do the opposite: find query patterns that match existing materialized views.
+Furthermore, we could even have a view compaction step where we load all the views in the system into the same model and find common sub-expressions within it, to identify intermediate results worth materializing.

 ## Alternatives

 <!--